 - We all know that the COE applies to the members of the American Counseling Association, but how does the 2014 COE apply to the profession of counseling and counselors who are not members of ACA?

 - As with all revision processes, things get added and removed.
 What are a few significant additions or changes that you can note for us in the new 2014 COE?

 - The profession has seen some high profile court cases in the last several years.
 For example, Ward v.
-Eastern Michigan University and a few others that have centered on the referral process and values.
+Eastern Michigan University and Walden v. the CDC and a few others have centered on the referral process and values.
 How have the 2014 COE addressed those issues?

-- Perhaps one of the most anticipated additions to the COE are the codes dealing with Social Media, Technology, and Computers.
+- Perhaps one of the most anticipated additions to the COE is the codes dealing with Social Media, Technology, and Computers.
 How does the 2014 COE address technology and social media?